CompTop/BATS/doc/sphinx/examples/zigzag_filtration.rst

 A zigzag filtration allows cells to enter and exit a complex at specified parameters.
 Construction is similar to a filtration, but you need to specify entry as well as exit time.
+Zigzag filtration functionality is under the :code:`bats::zigzag` namespace.

 .. code-block:: cpp

-   bats::ZigzagFiltration<bats::SimplicialComplex> F;
+   bats::zigzag::ZigzagFiltration<bats::SimplicialComplex> F;

    std::vector<size_t> spx;
    // create a cycle that persists for a while